dmeehan1968/junie-explorer/.junie/guidelines.md

 ## Version Control

 Do NOT commit changes unless explicitly requested.
-If in any doubt, ask the user for confirmation
+If in any doubt, ask the user for confirmation.

+When renaming/moving files, use `git mv` to preserve history.

 ### Release a version